alshedivat/al-folio/README.md

    **A:** Open .git/config file using your preferred editor.
 Change the `https` portion of the `url` variable to `ssh`.
 Try deploying again.

 ## Features

+### CV

+There are currently 2 different ways of generating the CV page content.
+The first one is by using a json file located in `assets/json/resume.json`.
+It is a [known standard](https://jsonresume.org/) for creating a CV programmatically.
+The second one, currently used as a fallback when the json file is not found, is by using a yml file located in `_data/cv.yml`.
+This was the original way of creating the CV page content and since it is more human readable than a json file we decided to keep it as an option.

+What this means is, if there is no resume data defined in `_config.yml` and loaded via a json file, it will load the contents of `_data/cv.yml` as fallback.

 ### Publications